microp11/quick/content/planning/the-route.md

 As a side-note, at the time of writing this, the bridge toll is [$50.25](https://www.confederationbridge.com/tolls-fees) per car.

 To get a feel for the winds I went to the [Windy](https://www.windy.com) website and looked for historical data on the winds around PEI.
 The prevailing winds during summer are the south-westerlies.
 The north shore would then be mostly in the lee.
+In the graph below, the red arrows and text indicate the direction and the force of the wind.
 The way the island is positioned in relation to these winds would perhaps indicate that it makes more sense to paddle clockwise... or perhaps not.
 Made up my mind to paddle clockwise!

 ![Fig 1](/img/Wind.jpg)
 {{< center >}}